-Stay focused.
+- Stay focused.
 Pilates is designed to combine your breathing rhythm with your body movements.
 Qualified instructors teach ways to keep your breathing working in conjunction with the exercises.
-You will also be taught to concentrate on your muscles and what you are doing.
+You will also be taught to concentrate on your muscles and what you're doing.
 The goal of pilates is to unite your mind and body, which relieves stress and anxiety.

 Most fans of pilates say they stick with the program because it's diverse and interesting.
 Joseph Pilates designed his program for variety — people do fewer repetitions of a number of exercises rather than lots of repetitions of only a few.
 He also intended his exercises to be something people could do on their own once they've had proper instruction, cutting down the need to remain dependent on a trainer.